PokemonGoMap/RocketMap/docs/common-issues/faq.md

 ### Can I scan for free or do I need to pay for a hash key?

 Using a [hash key](https://hashing.pogodev.org/) uses the latest api and reduces captchas or removes them almost completely using a level 2 account or above.
-[More Informatiion about Hashing Keys!](https://rocketmap.readthedocs.io/en/develop/first-run/hashing.html)
+[More Informatiion about Hashing Keys!](https://rocketmap.readthedocs.io/en/develop/first-run/hashing.html) To protect your accounts, scanning without a hashing key is no longer supported in RM.

 ### Is there anything I can do to lower captchas?

-Yes, you can level your workers to level two (spin a single pokéstop manually), this reduces captchas a lot.
+Yes, you can run with `-tut` to level your workers to level two (spinning a single pokéstop), this reduces captchas a lot.
 You may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.

 ### How many workers do I need?